Hiking footwear comparison table :

 - Know your right size: The kind of shoes you pick must have a lot of room to move your toes.
 Ideally, the toes should not in any way touch the front of the shoes, especially when it is laced up.

-- Try with hiking socks: If you do some test run with ordinary socks, you may not get the right fit.
+- Try hiking socks: If you do some test run with ordinary socks, you may not get the right fit.

 This is the material on the inside.
 It comes in direct contact with your foot.
 For that, a breathable and moisture lacing lining will make sense.